 We have assembled a core team of experienced scientists and engineers who are highly skilled in their particular field or discipline.
-Our research and development core competencies, technologies and disciplines are in scatterometry, thin film metrology, XPS and material metrology and include measurement instruments, algorithms, optical modeling, interpretation software, machine learning, image acquisition, pattern recognition, X-ray energy sources, electron optics and detection, vacuum systems and equipment integration.
-Our research and development staff consists of about 280 highly skilled members, approximately 70 of which hold Ph.D.'s.
+Our research and development core competencies, technologies and disciplines are in scatterometry, thin film metrology, XPS, interferometry, Raman Spectroscopy metrology and semiconductor process control, and include multidisciplinary measurement instruments, complex system engineering, algorithms, physical modeling, optical design, interpretation software, machine learning, image acquisition, pattern recognition, X-ray energy sources, electron optics and detection, vacuum systems and equipment integration.
+Our research and development staff consist of about 300 highly skilled members, approximately 70 of whom hold Ph.D.'s.
 In addition, we rely on independent subcontractors and consultants in various fields.
 Since June 2003, our research and development operations in Israel are certified for ISO 9001 quality standard (Current ISO 9001:2015 version).

 The metrology and process control market is characterized by continuous technological development and product innovations.
 We believe that the rapid and ongoing development of new products and enhancements to our existing product lines is critical to our success.
-Accordingly, we devote a significant portion of our technical, management and financial resources to developing new applications and emerging technologies.
+Accordingly, we devote a significant portion of our technical, management and financial resources to developing innovative products, new applications and emerging innovative technologies.

-Our vision is to continue to be a market leader in the semiconductor process control market, increase our leadership in integrated metrology solutions, increase our leadership in in-line composition and thickness of ultra-thin layers and become the leader in the stand-alone Optical CD metrology market, and our research and development efforts and activities are designed to support this vision.
-Our research and development policy is based on a structured process of initiating new projects and on-going review of existing development projects.
-Project initiation is based on a detailed project plan, risk and market analysis.
-Each project is monitored throughout its life cycle in a structured process, including design reviews and project management reviews.
-In the frame of our research and development activities we enter into development consortium arrangements, which also help us to support our customers in the transition to advance technology nodes in the coming years.
-These consortiums are joint collaboration programs with other semiconductors companies, and are supported and funded by the IIA and/or European Joint Research.
+Our vision is to continue to be an innovative leader in the semiconductor process control market, through increasing our leadership in the Dimensional and Materials metrology solutions, and our research and development efforts and activities are designed to support this vision.
+Our research and development efforts are structured through different and separate development projects, which are initiated following a detailed project plan, technical feasibility, and risk analysis.
+The main projects are monitored throughout their life cycle in a structured process, including design reviews and project management reviews.

+In the frame of our research and development activities we participate from time to time in development consortium arrangements, which also help us to support our customers in the transition to advance technology nodes.
+These consortia are joint collaboration programs with other semiconductors companies and are supported and funded by the IIA and/or European Joint Research.
 It should be noted, that in order to maintain our eligibility for these programs, we must continue to meet certain conditions.
-These programs might also restrict our ability to manufacture particular products and transfer particular technology, which were funded by the IIA.
+These programs might restrict our ability to manufacture particular products and transfer particular technology, which were funded by the IIA.
 For additional information, see "Item 5C - Grants from the Israel Innovation Authority & European programs" in this annual report on Form 20-F.

 As part of our long-term technological collaboration, we are also engaged with joint development activities with some of our strategic customers, as well as with research institutes and other semiconductor companies.
-These activities impose some limitations on the joint intellectual property developed as part of these programs.
+These activities sometimes impose limitations on the joint intellectual property developed as part of these programs.